Bacon, Henry, b. 1839 d. 1912

-France; Haverhill, Mass.
+Active in France; Haverhill, Mass.

-Collection size: 1.9 linear ft. (on 2 microfilm reels).
+Collection size: 1.9 linear feet

 How to Use this Collection

-- Use of original papers requires an appointment and is limited to the Archives' Washington, D.C., Research Center.
-Microfilmed materials must be consulted on microfilm.
+- Use of original papers requires an appointment and is limited to the Archives' Washington, D.C.
+Research Center.
 Contact Reference Services for more information.
-CLOSED FOR PROCESSING AND DIGITIZATION

 - For more information on using the Archives’ resources, see the FAQ or Ask Us.